Apprenticeships, Skills, Children and Learning

 Groups Affected

-• Local Education Authorities (LEAs): Increased responsibilities for providing education and training to young people and those with learning difficulties.
+- Local Education Authorities (LEAs): New duties and responsibilities for ensuring sufficient education and training provisions for young adults, including provision for those with learning difficulties.
+Transfer of some functions to new bodies.

-• School Support Staff: New negotiating body (SSSNB) to determine pay and conditions.
+- School Support Staff: New pay and conditions negotiation body.

 Powered by nyModel